Rhino9139/hex_realms/README.md

 Hex Realms - A Settlers of Catan clone to showcase game architecture.

-🎯 Overview
+This project is both a game and a testbed for experimenting with multiplayer architecture, using peer-to-peer server-client.

-This project is both a game and a testbed for experimenting with multiplayer architecture, using a secure peer-to-peer server-client.
+### 📂 File Structure